|Born:||31 March 1596, La Haye en Touraine, France|

 |Famous for:||Cartesian Coordinates, Algebraic Notation, Analytic Geometry, Rationalist Philosophy|

 The image below shows a graph.
-A point is plotted on the graph (a blue cross) with its Cartesian coordinates written beside it: (2, 4).
+A point is plotted on the graph (a blue cross) with its Cartesian coordinates written beside it: (2, 4)

 The slider below discusses the Cartesian coordinate system.
-Open the slider in a new tab

-Rene Descartes' NotationRene Descartes introduced the use of letters to stand for numbers.
-Consider the general form equation of a straight line:
+Rene Descartes introduced the use of letters to stand for numbers.

 - x and y are variables.
 They can taken any number.